thejordanprice/WebSocketProxy/README.md

 ## Configuration

-No configuration is required for this userscript.
+No further configuration is required for this userscript.
 It is designed to work automatically once installed and applied.

 ## Compatibility